dji-sdk/Onboard-SDK/README.md

 ## Closing Remarks

-### Dear Onboard SDK developers, You are all set now!
+### Dear Onboard SDK developers, you are all set now!

 Here, we list all the avaliable document pointers for your reference and we recommend you the following development steps.